Tom Hanks: 2000–2009: Established star and expansion

 Hanks reunited with Zemeckis for Cast Away (2000), playing a marooned FedEx systems analyst.
 Roger Ebert of The Chicago Sun-Times wrote: "Hanks proves here again what an effective actor he is, never straining for an effect, always persuasive even in this unlikely situation, winning our sympathy with his eyes and his body language when there's no one else on the screen."
-Hanks co-directed and produced the Emmy Award-winning HBO miniseries Band of Brothers (2001).
+Hanks co-directed and produced the Emmy Award-winning HBO World War II miniseries Band of Brothers (2001).
 He also appeared in the September 11 television special America: A Tribute to Heroes and the documentary Rescued From the Closet.
 In 2002, he teamed up with Sam Mendes for Road to Perdition, an adaptation of the adaptation of Max Allan Collins's and Richard Piers Rayner's comics, in which he played an anti-hero role as a hitman on the run with his son.
 Hanks reunited with Spielberg, starring opposite Leonardo DiCaprio in Catch Me If You Can (2002), based on the true story of conman Frank Abagnale, Jr. Hanks and his wife Rita Wilson produced My Big Fat Greek Wedding (2002).
 In August 2007, Hanks, along with co-producers Wilson and Gary Goetzman and writer and star Nia Vardalos, initiated a legal action against the production company Gold Circle Films for their share of profits from the movie.
 At the age of 45, Hanks became the youngest-ever recipient of the American Film Institute's Life Achievement Award on June 12, 2002.